CyberFlameGO/svnpython/Doc/library/commands.rst

    the argument.

    .. deprecated:: 2.6
-      This function is nonobvious and useless.
-The name is also misleading in the presence of :func:`getstatusoutput`.
+      This function is nonobvious and useless, also the name is misleading in the presence of :func:`getstatusoutput`.

 Example::